-In fact, it was it was one of the perhaps one of the most dead on CI told you so that I've had in the last six months.
+In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

-Oh no, I'm gonna mention it here, sure.
+No, no, I'm not going to mention it here, sure.

 Why do you think I'm bringing it up?

-Greetings, my friends, and uh part a little inside uh big time broadcasting there.
+Greetings, my friends, and little inside big-time broadcasting there.

-Uh Rush Linbaugh back of the EIB network behind the golden EIB microphone for broadcast excellence as straight ahead fast as three hours in media here.
+Rushlinbaugh of the EIB network behind the Golden EIB microphone for broadcast excellence as straight ahead, fastest three hours in media.

-Month ago, a month ago, I went on a riff about the loan remaining monopoly in the drive-by media, that being the Associated Press.
+Month ago, a month ago, I went on a riff about the lone remaining monopoly in the drive-by media, that being the Associated Press.

 And I pointed out how dangerous they are.